 Note: It is also possible to begin the MSW Program on a part-time basis, completing the first full-time MSW curriculum over two years, and thereby completing both degrees in four years.

 The student is responsible for contacting the University's Office of Student Services to change school status during the course of study.

 GSSW requires 65 credits for the MSW degree and accepts 9 credit hours from the MBA program for elective credits.
 The CGSOM requires 56 credits for the MBA degree and accepts 12 credit hours from the MSW program for elective credits enabling the student to complete two full master's programs in three years.
 Dual degree students complete the requirements for both degrees with a total of 100 credits rather than 121 credits if taken independently.

-The student will work closely with a faculty advisor and/or coordinator from GSSW to discuss an appropriate practicum placement, which will provide opportunities for practice integration of social work and management knowledge and skills.
+The student will work closely with an advisor and/or coordinator from GSSW to discuss an appropriate practicum placement, which will provide opportunities for practice integration of social work and management knowledge and skills.

 In lieu of the three-day per week placement in the third year, a student may apply for a Program Modification to spread the required 720 internship hours over a longer period of the calendar year.

 Year 1: Register through and pay tuition and fees of the school in which you enroll (typically GSSW).